 The primary purpose of assessment and evaluation is to improve student learning.
 Assessment can take on one of three forms (described below).
-In accordance with Growing Success, a student's most recent and consistent work will be taken into account.
+See page 31 of Growing Success for a detailed description of assessment.

 Diagnostic Assessment FOR learning determines how learning should proceed at the beginning of a unit.
 Formative Assessment AS learning provides feedback for a student to determine where improvement is needed.
 An example of this is homework.
 Summative Assessment OF learning evaluates what a student has learned at the conclusion of a unit/course.
-Examples include tests, quizzes, assignments and labs.
+An example of this is a test or exam.

 Evaluation of student achievement will be defined by four broad Achievement Categories (described below).
 The category weighting for semester work is shown.

-Semester Work 70% Knowledge & Understanding Specific content acquired in the course and the comprehension of its meaning and significance.
+Semester Work 90% Knowledge & Understanding Specific content acquired in the course and the comprehension of its meaning and significance.
 25% Thinking & Investigation The use of critical and creative thinking skills and inquiry, research, and problem-solving skills.
 25% Communication The conveying of meaning through various forms.
 25% Application The use of knowledge and skills to make connections within and between various contexts.
-25% Exam 30% 30%
+25% Culminating 10%